juanovt10/football_score_predictor/README.md

 # Europe's football top 5 leagues 2023/24 predictor

-This european football predictor is a python tool is designed to help users forecast match scores between two elite teams from the top European leagues.
+This european football predictor is a python tool is designed to help users forecast match scores between two teams from the top European leagues.
 By analyzing their performance over the past five seasons, the tool generates accurate score predictions, offering valuable insights for football enthusiasts.

 This project runs in the Code Institue mock terminal on Heroku.